 Can You Get Mono From Just a Quick Kiss?

-Can you get mono from just a peck — and if his/her lips are wet during the kiss and you lick your lips afterward?
+Can you get mono from just a peck?
+I kissed someone whose lips were wet during

-Yes, it is possible to get mono even from just a quick peck on the lips.
-That's because the virus is carried in saliva.
-So it can be spread through any contact with saliva — even from sharing forks, spoons, drinking straws, cups, or lip balm and lipstick.
+Yes, it is possible to get mono from just a quick peck on the lips.
+That's because the virus is carried in saliva (spit).
+It can spread through any contact with saliva — even from sharing forks, spoons, drinking straws, cups, or lip balm and lipstick.

-If you kissed or shared a drink with someone who has mono, it doesn't mean you will definitely get mono yourself.
-But because the virus is so contagious, it's a good idea to avoid kissing or sharing utensils or cosmetics with a person who is sick or may have mono or who recently had it.
-(Mono can also be spread before people even know that they have it.)
+If you kissed or shared a drink with someone who has mono, it doesn't mean you will get it.
+But the virus is contagious, so it's a good idea to avoid kissing or sharing utensils or cosmetics with anyone who's sick, recently had mono, or may have it now.
+Note: People can pass mono to others before they know they have it, and even someone who had it a long time ago might spread it, so mono can be hard to avoid.

 If you do get symptoms of mono — such as fever, sore throat, and tiredness — call your doctor.